Skip to Content

 We tend to view recycling as our environmental savior like it’s some sort of charity that will swoop in and save the day.

-It’s often cheaper to use virgin materials than it is to use recycled materials so a lot of the items we put in the recycle bin aren’t ever recycled.
+It’s cheaper to use virgin materials than it is to use recycled materials.
+Expensive processes = no money made.
+So a lot of the items we put in the recycle bin are never recycled.

 For instance, out of all the plastic ever created, only 9% has ever actually been recycled.

-China as of Jan 2018 put a ban on bales of paper and plastic to be recycled with a contamination rate over .5%.
+Here’s a fun fact about recycling: as of Jan 2018, China put a ban on bales of paper and plastic to be recycled with a contamination rate over .5%.
+This is important because China has the world’s largest recycling capacity – if they’re making it that difficult, the rest of the world stands no chance.

-To put that into perspective the best recycling facilities in the country operate around a 4% contamination rate.
+To put that contamination rate into perspective, the best recycling facilities in the country operate around a 4% contamination rate.

 This has completely sent the business of recycling into a tailspin.
 This is why we can’t rely on recycling, but we have to look for better options like reducing and reusing.

-Here’s a quick run down of the most materials.
+Here’s a quick run down of how to recycle the most common materials.

 Over a ton of natural resources are saved for every ton of glass recycled.